Dear Valued Clients,

 First, we would like to thank everyone for being so understanding of all the changes we have had to instill throughout the last few months and your continued support.
 We know that things have not been ideal or easy and we are so appreciative of our client’s willingness to work with us as we navigate our new normal.
 We are reaching out to you today to update everyone on the new policies and protocols that A & E Animal Hospital are following at this time and how it may affect your visits at our office.

-As we come into July, A & E Animal Hospital is still taking precautionary measures to protect our staff, patients, and clients while still maintaining vital care to our patients.
-To ensure that our staff can continue to care for your pets and following the recommendations of the CDC, AVMA and ISVMA, we have decided to slowly open our lobby to clients.
+A & E Animal Hospital is still taking precautionary measures to protect our staff, patients, and clients while still maintaining vital care to our patients.
+To ensure that our staff can continue to care for your pets and following the recommendations of the CDC, AVMA and ISVMA, we have decided to take a step back and have gone back to curbside only appointmets and care .
 We are continuing to see sick/emergent appointments as we have been through scheduled appointments and drop off appointments.
 Any non-emergent appointment (annual exams, vaccines, nail trims, etc.) are being scheduled with a limited number that can be scheduled per day to be seen.
 Due to this limited number of appointments, we are booking out several weeks in advance.

 If you have an appointment with us, please call when you arrive in the parking lot.
 Do NOT come into the building as our doors will still be locked.
-We will check you and your pet in over the phone, we will then proceed to send a veterinary assistant out to come to your car and retrieve you and your pet and escort you into the building and on into an exam room if you wish.
+We will check you and your pet in over the phone, we will then proceed to send a veterinary assistant out to come to your car and your pet and escort them into the building and on into an exam room if you wish.
 All dogs must be on a leash prior to coming into the building and all cats must be in a carrier, no exceptions.
-All clients must wear a mask at all times when in our building.
-The assistant will proceed to obtain all necessary history information in the room with you.
-Your Veterinarian will then come into the room to perform your patient’s examination, assist to answer questions that you might have, and make any recommended diagnostics/treatments.
-Any necessary medications to go home with you will then be prepared and an assistant will proceed in checking you out and obtaining payment in the room.
-Once all medications and receipts are completed, our assistant will escort you out of the building and back to your car.
+Your Veterinarian will perform your patient’s examination, they will contact you after the exam is performed to go over any findings and to discuss any recommended diagnostics/treatments.
+Any necessary medications to go home with you will then be prepared and an assistant will proceed in checking you and processing payment over the phone.
+Once all medications and receipts are completed, our assistant will escort the patient back to your car.

-At this time, all nail trim, blood draw, technician and anal sac expression appointments will remain curb side.
+At this time, all nail trim, blood draw, technician and anal sac expression appointments will also remain curbside.
 When you arrive, please call so we can check you in and send a veterinary assistant to retrieve your pet.
 We will then bring your pet back to you when we are done.

 We are continuing to keep our hospital clean and disinfected throughout the day under the recommendations put forth by the CDC and the IDPH.
 Each room will be fully cleaned in between each appointment.
 Please be patient as this will add some time between appointments so we can ensure everyone’s health and safety.
 We are closely following CDC, WHO, ISVMA and AVMA recommendations along with state and federal recommendations/mandates and will continue to update our policies as needed.